kinten108101/t-movies/README.md

 - Next Episode Counter
 - Shows of the same cast member
 - Episodes list per season
+- Countdown to next episode of a running show

 # WIP
 - Follow your favorite show